ekluthra/RasterImages/README.md

 helper functions can only be in the provided .cpp files, since these are the only files you submit.

+> Q: Does my output need to be pixel perfect?

+A: No. Although you should get pixel-perfect results for the simpler questions, don't worry if, for example, your demosaic output has some minor pixel differences from ours.
+As long as it looks like the expected image, you should get full marks.
+That said, differences that you can see without an image diff tool or examining pixel values likely indicate a bug in your code.

 > Q: I'm on Windows.
 Can I use a compiler other than Visual Studio?

 A: Although something like WSL or cygwin can work for this assignment, we